Plaza de César Chávez: History

 The Fairmont San Jose's main tower was built in 1997, while its annex tower was completed in 2002.

 Culture

 At different times of the year it hosts live music, cultural festivals, arts and crafts fairs, food shows, the official city Christmas tree, water fountains, and open-air theater.

+The San Jose Fountain Blues & Brews Festival is a two-day recurring event every summer.
+Founded in 1981, it is the longest-running blues festival on the West Coast.

 The Music in the Park concert series has been held in the park since 1988, except during the 2020 pandemic and in 2011 and 2012, when security issues forced the organizer of the formerly free series to take a break and return as a ticketed event.

 The San Jose Jazz Summer Fest has its main stage in the park.

 Since 2015, Silicon Valley Pride has been held in the vicinity of the plaza, which had hosted the event in the 1980s as well.

 Every winter from Thanksgiving until New Year's it hosts the Christmas in the Park.

 At the south end of the plaza is the statue of Quetzalcóatl by Robert Graham.

+In 2023, a group of San Jose civic leaders formed a Plaza Conservancy, a non-profit organization that intends to encourage public use of Plaza de Cesar Chavez and enhance the experience for park visitors through restoration and stewardship.